 Docs · Integrations

-Connect yourexisting tools.
+Connect your existing tools.

 Every integration lives under Settings → Integrations, is managed by org admins, and is configured per workspace.
 Slack, on-call, ticketing, and the API are available on Control and Enterprise.